cilium/cilium-service-mesh-beta/README.md

 ## Getting started

 Instructions for installing the Cilium service mesh beta components are [here](INSTALLATION.md).

+Try HTTP path-based routing with this [Kubernetes Ingress example](./kubernetes-ingress/).

-Coming soon, we'll have example configurations and walkthroughs for trying out Service Mesh capabilities.
+Coming soon, we'll have more example configurations and walkthroughs for trying out Service Mesh capabilities.

 ## Raising issues